#julian-day #date-time #chrono #weekday-index

 This crate adds two traits to supplement Rust's standard datetime crate, Chrono, as well as four standalone functions to convert directly to and from Unix timestamps.
 All date-time values are in UTC but can be converted to a timezone-aware chrono::DateTime.

-Please note that Julian Day values as 64-bit floats are always rounded to the nearest second when converted to Unix time or chrono::NaiveDateTime.
+Please note that Julian Day values as 64-bit floats are always rounded to the nearest millisecond with chrono::NaiveDateTime.
+Prior to version 0.4.3, they were rounded to the nearest second.

 Direct Functions

-Converts a Unix timestamp directly to Julian days as a 64-bit float, compatible with many astronomical applications.
+These functions convert Unix timestamps directly to Julian days as 64-bit floats, compatible with many astronomical applications.
+The first converts Unix timestamps as seconds, and the latter as milliseconds.

-Converts a Julian Day to a signed 64-bit integer.
-If the timestamp has to be cast to a 32-bit integer, dates before 1902 and after 2038 will be out of range.
+If the second timestamp has to be cast to a 32-bit integer, dates before 1902 and after 2038 will be out of range.
+With 64-bit integers, the range is approximately ±292 million years with milliseconds and ±292 billion years with seconds.

 Calculates the weekday index, where Sunday = 0, Monday = 1, and Saturday = 6.
 This will work for any historical or future Julian Day, whether or not it can be converted to a NaiveDateTime object.